alibaba/AliOS-Things/README.md

 - Security: TLS, TFS(Trusted Framework Service), TEE(Trusted Exexcution Environment)
 - AOS API: AliOS Things exposed APIs for Application and Middleware
 - Middleware: Alibaba's value-added and commonly seen IoT components included
-- Examples: hands-on sample codes, and well tested applications such as [linkkitapp](./app/example/linkkitapp)
+- Examples: hands-on sample codes

 All modules have been organized as Components, and each component has its own .mk file to describe its dependency with other Components, which enables applications to choose components needed easily.